medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 HomeCareObservation follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
 The following sections describe the overall purpose of each profile.

-#### MedComHomeCareObservation Message
+#### MedCom Messaging Message
+The [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-message) profille is used to bundle the whole HomeCare Observations together.
+All referenced resources in the HomeCareObservation message shall be contained in the entry list in MedComMessaginingMessage

- The MedComHomeCareObservation Message is a constraint of [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-message) further to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-homecareobservation-MessageHeader) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.
+The MedComMessaging require to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-homecareobservation-MessageHeader) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.

 #### MedComHomeCareObservationMessageHeader
 The [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-homecareobservation-MessageHeader) constrains the [MedComMessagingMessageHeader](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-messageHeader.html) further to specify the fixed coding for this message and constrains the use of carbon-copy destination.

+#### MedComMessagingProvenance

 #### MedComHomeCareRepport